-4.2.1 Less complex: constant-in-time ID
+3.1 Less complex: constant-over-time ID

-We begin with a simpler shorter-term example, in which we wish to convert an incidence density of 0.0975 (first) percutaneous injuries per month assumed $constant^{16}$ over a span of 12 months - into a 12-month cumulative incidence (proportion-type) rate or risk.
+We begin with a simpler shorter-term example, in which we wish to convert an incidence density of 0.0975 (first) percutaneous injuries per month - assumed constant4 over a span of 12 months - into a 12-month cumulative incidence (proportion-type) rate or risk.

 As Edmonds did, we assume that the 'given number of interns' is one (1).
 We ask readers to imagine a 'chain', starting at t' = 0 and extending for 12 months until t'' = 12.
 The chain is begun with a randomly selected intern.
 That intern continues until he/she either reaches 12 months or is injured before then.
-If the latter, and if the intern is first injured at say age t, he/she is immediately replaced by a randomly selected never-injured intern.
-The chain proceeds, 'with further replacements as needed,' until it reaches t'' = 12.
-Throughout, there is 1 candidate, constituting a dynamic population with a constant membership of $1.^{17}$
+If the latter, and if the intern is first injured at say